The geographical spread and distribution of the Zika-virus (ZIKV) can quickly and dynamically change (for detailed information see ECDC).

 - Pregnant women: For the risk assessment of possible neonatal malformation while infected by ZIKV during pregnancy

-- All pregnant women (regardless of pregnancy trimester) and women who wish to become pregnant or who cannot rule out a pregnancy should be advised not to travel to areas with active ZIKV transmission.
+- All pregnant women (regardless of pregnancy trimester) or women who cannot rule out a pregnancy should be advised not to travel to areas with ZIKV transmission.
 If travel cannot be avoided, special pre-travel advice is necessary including advice of strict protection against mosquito bites.

 - Safer sex practice for the whole duration of pregnancy, if the partner had a ZIKV exposure*

-- Couples and women who are planning a pregnancy should avoid becoming pregnant while travelling in an area with active ZIKV transmission.
+- Couples and women who are planning a pregnancy should avoid becoming pregnant while travelling in an area with high risk of ZIKV transmission.
 As per current knowledge, to avoid sexual transmission following timeframes** after potential ZIKV exposure* are advised before trying to conceive (safer sex practice during theses timeframes):